kjs452/KennysOpenDSKY/README.md

 The output is `filename.h`.
 This file contains the bytecodes in a `Program[]` array.
 This is the code that the virtual CPUs will be executing.

-If you are compiling on a big endian computer (for example a Solaris or IBM big iron unix machine) you will need to switch the byte ordering to big endian.
+If your target architecture is a big endian computer (for example a Solaris or IBM big iron unix machine) you will need to switch the byte ordering to big endian.
 The default is little endian.
-To enabled big endian byte ordering use the `-b` command line option. **Little endian** is the appropriate byte ordering to use for Linux machines and Arduino.
+To enable big endian byte ordering use the `-b` command line option. **Little endian** is the appropriate byte ordering to use for Linux machines and Arduino.